Kitware/CMake/Help/manual/cmake-generators.7.rst

 CMake Generators are platform-specific so each may be available only on certain platforms.
 The :manual:`cmake(1)` command-line tool ``--help`` output lists available generators on the current platform.
-Use its ``-G`` option to specify the generator for a new build tree.
+Use its :option:`-G <cmake -G>` option to specify the generator for a new build tree.
 The :manual:`cmake-gui(1)` offers interactive selection of a generator when creating a new build tree.